cortex-lab/phy/design/merge-view-workflow.md

 the view is included in the pending merge by definition.
 Removing a row means removing that cluster from Merge View.

-- Ctrl+right-click on a non-reference Merge row transfers that cluster to Similarity View and selects it there.
+- Right-click on a Merge row transfers that cluster to Similarity View and selects it there.
-- Ctrl+right-click on a Similarity row transfers that cluster to Merge View.
+- Right-click on a Similarity row transfers that cluster to Merge View.
 - Drag-and-drop between Similarity View and Merge View provides the equivalent transfer operation.
 - Dragging within Merge View reorders candidates, except for the fixed blue